In the UK, 70 million cups of coffee are drunk every day.

 According to Mintel’s latest report (August 2011):

 With chains opening on every corner, there are countless different types of coffee beverages being developed; many shops also have their own signature style.

-Some of the most popular coffee beverages include:
+Some of the most popular coffee beverages include the following.

 Espresso is a strong black coffee made by forcing steam through dark-roast aromatic coffee beans at high pressure in an espresso machine.
 It takes roughly 42 beans to make an espresso.